Apollon77/shelly-iot/README.md

 ## Changelog

+### __WORK IN PROGRESS__
+IMPORTANT: This version is tested only in ths current Node.js LTS versions (10.x, 12.x, 14.x).
+It should still work in Node.js 8.x but no guarantees!

+* (Apollon77) update node-coap library to fix crashes

 ### v1.0.6 (2020.04.13)
 * subscribe to error and timeout event and forward as error to the library caller
 * Add option to set a specific multicast interface for COAP-server (thanks tol @SamLowrie)